THE VISIONARY

 Now ask: "How do I close this gap without compromising the vision?"

-The Visionary builds meaningful work that would not exist otherwise.
+The Visionary builds work that would not exist otherwise.
 You innovate.
 You solve problems others ignore.
 Your vision brings value beyond money.
 You prove that purpose and profit can coexist.
-This pattern creates businesses with soul, art with impact, solutions that matter.
+This pattern creates businesses with soul and solutions that matter.

 Brilliant work meets financial chaos.
-You are always one crisis from collapse.
+Always one crisis from collapse.
 Savings get emptied for the vision.
 Undercharging becomes chronic.
-The work is profound, but you are exhausted and broke.
-Eventually, unsustainable creation stops being creation.
-It becomes sacrifice.
+The work is real.
+The Visionary is exhausted and broke.
+The line between dedication and martyrdom is thinner than most Visionaries want to believe.
+When purpose becomes the justification for self-destruction, dedication and damage become impossible to tell apart.

 Who Needs to Enter Your Story

 The Planner — not to diminish the vision, but to build the minimum viable structure that allows it to keep existing.
-Meaningful work does not require poverty.
-Purpose and financial sustainability are not opposites.
-They are what make each other possible.
+Purpose and financial sustainability are what make each other possible.

 Next Steps